- British Library Online Account

 In addition, in a future phase of the programme, you will only have to log in once to access all the services for which you are registered - so, for example, you would log in to Explore the British Library, check on the progress of your requests via My Reading Room Requests, and book a ticket for an event, having logged in only once.

 Your reader number has become your account number, and you will still need to use it if you have a query and need to contact Customer Services.
-You will also still need to show your Reader Pass, which has your number on the front along with your photo, when you collect your books in the Reading Rooms.
+You will also still need to show your Reader Pass, which has your number on the front along with your photo, when you enter a Reading Room and when you collect your books.

 I've already registered for one of the other services.
 How do I upgrade my reader account?